glendonchong562/CTFs/Cyber Grabs CTF 2022/Forensics/Mr. Robot/README.md

 ## Challenge Description: Mr. Robot most famous TV show but least people know about it.

 This challenge involves a wav file called [chall.wav](chall.wav).
-I don't really do alot of audio stego challenges so I did some google searching and stumbled upong this useful [github](https://github.com/x41x41x41/hackingpotato/blob/master/techniques/stenography.md) page about solving image/sound stego problems.
+I don't really do alot of audio stego challenges so I did some google searching and stumbled upon this useful [github](https://github.com/x41x41x41/hackingpotato/blob/master/techniques/stenography.md) page about solving image/sound stego problems.
 I followed the sequence of steps:

 1. **Listen to file** - Just a robotic voice saying what I think were some quotes from the TV series
 2. **strings** - No strings of interest